Whale gets entangled in Alaska cruise-ship anchor for half a day

-NOAA Fisheries says ultimately the anchor chain was cut in hopes the whale could wriggle loose.
-The chain was wrapped around the whale’s lower jaw.
+Ultimately, the anchor chain wrapped around the whale’s lower jaw was cut in hopes it could wriggle loose, National Oceanic and Atmospheric Administration (NOAA) Fisheries said.

-The agency says the team saw a whale, believed to be the one that had been entangled, swimming away.
+The team saw a whale, believed to be the one that had been entangled, swimming away, the agency said.

-NOAA Fisheries says whales were bubble-net feeding near the anchored ship south of Juneau early Sunday when one hit the boat and got wrapped in the anchor line.
+Whales had been bubble-net feeding near the ship, which was anchored near the mouth of Tracy Arm south of Juneau early Sunday, when one hit the boat and got wrapped in the anchor line.
+In the feeding technique, whales use air bubbles to herd or disorient fish and then lunge at the prey that’s pushed near the water’s surface.

 Most Read Stories